 SECTION 3.
 ZONING PROCEDURE: The requirements of this Zoning Ordinance permit only those uses listed in each district under USE REGULATIONS.
 Any owner of property desiring to use his property for some use other than the listed uses may proceed as follows:

-1. When the proposed use intensity varies slightly from the regulations, the property owner may file an application with the Zoning Official for a hearing with the Planning Commission and Governing Body for one (1) of the following:
+1. When the proposed use intensity varies slightly from the regulations, the property owner may file an application with the Zoning Official for a hearing with the Board of Zoning Appeals for one (1) of the following:

 Variance (height, area and yard).

-Exception (conditional use permit as outlined in the district regulations).
+Exception (special use permit as outlined in the district regulations).

 c.
 Appeals from Zoning Official’s decisions.

-2. When the proposed use is listed as a Conditional Use, the property owner may file an application with the Zoning Official for a hearing with the Planning Commission, which following the hearing shall provide a recommendation to the Governing Body for final review and approval.
+2. When the proposed use is listed as a Special Use, the property owner may file an application with the Zoning Official for a hearing with the Board of Zoning Appeals.

-3. When the proposed use requires a change of Zoning Ordinance and/or change in District Zoning Map, the property owner may file an application for zoning changes and proceed as set out in Article XXXI.
+3. When the proposed use requires a change of Zoning Ordinance and/or change in District Zoning Map, the property owner may file an application for zoning changes and proceed as set out in Article XXX.